-After spending time analyzing the auto detailing industry over the past few years, I wanted to take the time to outline a few things I’ve noticed that may impact the industry in 2023 and for years to come.
+After spending time analyzing the auto detailing industry over the past few years, today I want to outline a few things I’ve noticed that may impact the industry in 2023 and for years to come.

-According to Google Trends, the topic of ‘Auto Detailing” is twice as popular of a topic (relative to other terms being Googled) as it was in 2008.
-2008 was obviously a bad economic time in 2008, but the industry has certainly rebounded and doesn’t look to be going anywhere.
+According to Google Trends, the topic of ‘Auto Detailing’ is twice as popular (relative to other terms being Googled) as it was in 2008.
+2008 was obviously a bad economic time, but the industry has certainly rebounded and doesn’t look to be going anywhere.

 The good news is auto detailing is still growing at around 3-4 percent per year (depending on the source).